elima123/cnn_itesm/README.md

 - Dropout 0.5
 - Dense 1, sigmoid activation

-Thre results showed 536,401 params (2.05 MB), which, after investigation, seemed like quite a lot for this dataset (253 images).
+The results showed 536,401 params (2.05 MB), which, after investigation, seemed like quite a lot for this dataset (253 images).

 |Accuracy|Precision|Recall|F1 Score|Specificity|ROC-AUC|
 |---|---|---|--|---|--|